dvarrui/libro-de-actividades/actividades/sistemas.2/instalacion/desatendida/ubuntu-debian.md

 # ANEXO

-## Incluir escritorio en la ISO

-Resumen de los niveles de ejecución:
+## A1.
+Resumen de los niveles de ejecución

 * Run level 0 is matched by poweroff.target (and runlevel0.target is a symbolic link to poweroff.target).
 * Run level 1 is matched by rescue.target (and runlevel1.target is a symbolic link to rescue.target).
 * Run level 3 is emulated by multi-user.target (and runlevel3.target is a symbolic link to multi-user.target).